ivbeg/filerepack/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `docx2csv` for local development.
+Here's how to set up `filerepack` for local development.

-1. Fork the `docx2csv` repo on GitHub.
+1. Fork the `filerepack` repo on GitHub.
 2. Clone your fork locally::

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv docx2csv
+    $ mkvirtualenv filerepack
-    $ cd docx2csv/
+    $ cd filerepack/
     $ python setup.py develop

 4. Create a branch for local development::